-One concern raised in feedback to the European Commission on independent audits in the Digital Services Act is that there is a limited number of entities that have a sufficiently high level of independence and can engage in independent audits with the necessary competencies.
-The dilemma is that lower standards of assurance and independence might increase auditor supply, but perhaps at the cost of audit effectiveness and, ultimately, public wellbeing.
+recommended importation of that definition into the AI One concern raised in feedback to the European Commiscontext in the United States.281 Others cautioned against sion on independent audits in the Digital Services Act is too much credence being given to these or any other for- that there is a limited number of entities that have a sufmal independence requirements, noting that de jure and ficiently high level of independence and can engage in actual independence may diverge as auditors can be independent audits with the necessary competencies.284 The dilemma is that lower standards of assurance and independence might increase auditor supply, but perhaps at the cost of audit effectiveness and, ultimately, public wellbeing.
 To be sure, the desired end state is an abundant supply of very independent and qualified auditors.
-Emerging Al auditor certification programs could help.
-285
+Emerging AI auditor certification programs could help.285